Dakedres/dicedicedice/README.md

 > d6 / 3

 > d6 - 4
+- Descriptions!
+> ╭ 2h6 + 1 eat pant
+> 'eat pant',  7  ⟵ [4, 6] 2h6 + 1
+- Outcomes!
+> ╭ 2h6 + 1
+> │ 1-2 your body rejects the pant
+> │ 3-4 you manage to scarf it down
+> │ 5-6 you absorb the nutrients of the pant
+> 'your body rejects the pant', ` 2 ` ⟵ [1, 1] 2h6 + 1
 - Command editing and recalculation!
+> There is not a demonstration for this

-Invite the bot by clicking [this link](https://discord.com/oauth2/authorize?client_id=1108595011026686002&permissions=3072&scope=bot)
+Invite the bot now!
+By clicking [this link](https://discord.com/oauth2/authorize?client_id=1108595011026686002&permissions=3072&scope=bot)!

 ## Installation